GeoDiffuser: Geometry-Based Image Editing with Diffusion Models: Related Work

 \section{Related Work}

 Image editing has been widely studied in computer vision and encapsulates a range of operations, such as object removal and addition~\cite{song2023objectstitch, avrahami2022blended}, style transfer~\cite{goodfellow2014generative,karras2019style,jing2019neural, hertz2023style}, and 2D and 3D transforms~\cite{kholgade20143d}.
 One challenge with this problem is to keep the edit consistent within the \emph{global} context of the image.
 Traditional methods such as Poisson image editing~\cite{poissonedit} use gradients of the context to blend edits with existing pixels, while inpainting methods uses boundary and context to fill in pixels~\cite{Yang_2017_CVPR}.
-We limit our discussion below to generative model-based and 3D-aware editing methods.
+We discuss generative model-based and 3D-aware editing methods below.

 \parahead{Text-Guided Image Editing} There are several works using generative image models to edit images via changes to the text prompt.
 The preservation of subject identity in different settings can be achieved by textual inversion along with additional losses to finetune the generative model~\cite{ruiz2022dreambooth}. \textit{Null-text} inversion is an inversion approach where a null-text embedding is optimized to match an inverted noise trajectory for a given input image along with attention reweighting~\cite{mokady2022nulltext}.
 Instead of an inversion process, text prompt edits can also be achieved by swap, or re-weighting of cross-attention maps derived from the visual and textual representation~\cite{hertz2022prompt}.
 Edits with text prompts can also be achieved by using cross-attention from different prompts to manipulate self-attention maps~\cite{cao2023masactrl}.
 Leveraging existing text-to-image models along with~\cite{brooks2022instructpix2pix} gives the ability to generate paired data for finetuning a generative model to achieve text-guided editing results.
 These methods mostly produce images with style changes or enhancements, or object replacement. \cite{epstein2024diffusion} leverage prompts and self guidance to perform 2D image edits of scaling and translation.
 However, it is difficult to guide the diffusion model to perform a specific 3D geometric transform based on a prompt.
-We extend some of the above approaches to build a method to handle geometric transforms without the need for additional training.
+We extend the above approaches to build a method to handle geometric transforms without any additional training.